Azure/Enterprise-Scale/docs/Deploy/setup-github.md

     ![alt](https://docs.microsoft.com/en-us/azure/role-based-access-control/media/elevate-access-global-admin/aad-properties-global-admin-setting.png)

 4. Create SPN (same step should be followed for user account used for portal deployment)
+>Note: The Service Principal requires "Owner" permission at the tenant root (/) in order to complete all the requisite steps (roleAssignments, creation of management groups, subscriptions, policyAssignments etc.), and the permission will be inherited to all child scopes in Azure.
+Similar, if you want a user to deploy the reference implementation(s) using Azure Portal, a roleAssignment at the tenant root (/) is required with "Owner".

      "App registration" needs to be enabled on the Azure AD Tenant to self-register an Application (Option 1).